AndrewCouncil/AndrewCouncil.github.io/content/posts/sequence_start/index.md

 Additionally, it is [available in nixpkgs](https://search.nixos.org/packages?channel=unstable&show=hugo), which means someone else has done the work of making it build nicely in the nix ecosystem for me.

 Ultimately, I'm pretty happy with this choice.
-The website builds super quickly (the `hugo server` command works exellently), and even if I need to recompile Hugo from source, it only takes a couple of minutes at most on my old laptop.
+The website builds super quickly (the `hugo server` command works excellently), and even if I need to recompile Hugo from source, it only takes a couple of minutes at most on my old laptop.

 ### theme

 I ended up settling on [typo](https://tomfran.github.io/typo-wiki/features/homepage/), which I find to be pretty stylish.
 I really like the structure of the default layout.

 The only change I made from the default behavior is changing the monospace/code font to [`JetBrains Mono`](https://www.jetbrains.com/lp/mono/).
-It was my favorite part of JetBrains when I used it in school, and I use it practially everywhere.
+It was my favorite part of JetBrains when I used it in school, and I use it practically everywhere.
 I also added a slightly tweaked version of the included [catppuccin theme](https://catppuccin.com/)

 ---